qwaneu/qwaneu.github.io/_drafts/hexagonal-backend-example.md

 ---
 layout: post
-title: Hexagons in the back end - an example
+title: Hexagons in the back-end - an example
 tags:
   - architecture
   - patterns